rajewsky-lab/openst/docs/faq.md

 This cassette has sixteen 7 x 7 mm wells, each fitting one capture area; thus, allowing 16 samples or conditions to be processed simultaneously.
 We recommend handling a maximum of 15 capture areas per person for protocol steps 3.1 to 3.5 (until overnight incubation for reverse transcription).

-Moreover, open-ST libraries are indexed on the p7-adapter side, allowing multiplexing of samples within one NGS run.
+Moreover, Open-ST libraries are indexed on the p7-adapter side, allowing multiplexing of samples within one NGS run.

 [__What are the best practices to avoid cross-contamination?__](#best-practices-x-contamination){ #best-practices-x-contamination }